 Sperm incubation with MPs

 Frozen bull sperm were thawed at 37ºC for 30 s.
 The content of the straws were added to 3 mL of Tyrode’s medium supplemented with 2 mM sodium bicarbonate, 10 mM lactate, 1 mM pyruvate, 6 mg mL-1 fatty acid–free BSA, 100 U mL-1 penicillin and 100 μg mL-1 streptomycin, centrifuged for 5 min at 700xg, and the pellet submitted to a swim-up separation using Tyrode’s medium supplemented with 25 mM sodium bicarbonate, 22 mM lactate, 1 mM pyruvate, 6 mg mL-1 fatty acid–free BSA, 100 U mL-1 penicillin and 100 μg mL-1 streptomycin (FERT) as overlaying medium.
 After 1 h, the supernatant was recovered, and sperm concentration was calculated using a Neubauer chamber.
 A total of 5x106 sperms mL-1 was used for incubation.
-For the incubation with microplastic, five groups were made: 1) FERT media without beads (control, CT); 2) media containing PS beads of size 0.047 μm (B0.05); 3) media containing PS beads of size 0.100 μm (B0.1); 4) media containing PS beads of size 0.304 μm (B0.3); and 5) media containing PS beads of size 1.112 μm (B1.1).
+For the incubation with microplastic, five groups were made: 1) a control group of FERT media without beads; 2) FERT media containing 0.047 μm polystyrene beads; 3) FERT media containing 0.100 μm polystyrene beads; 4) FERT media containing 0.304 μm polystyrene beads; and 5) FERT media containing 1.112 μm polystyrene beads.
 The concentration of beads in all groups was 1.2 million beads mL-1.
-Sperm was incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 2 h, with samples being collected for motility, acrosome integrity, and bead attachment analysis at 0, 1, 1.5 and 2 h.
+Sperm were incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 2 h, with samples being collected for motility, acrosome integrity, and bead attachment analysis at 0, 1, 1.5 and 2 h.

-Sperm motility, acrosome integrity, and bead attachment assessment
+Sperm motility, bead attachment, and acrosome integrity assessment

-At each time point, a 5 μL aliquot of sperm was either placed in a pre-warmed slide, covered with a coverslip and a movie of at least 5 distinct areas for motility analysis was recorded, using an EVOS M7000 microscope; or added to a SuperFrost™ slide (Expredia), fixed with an equal volume of paraformaldehyde 4% and smeared across the slide.
-Those slides were let to dry overnight before subsequent analysis of bead attachment and acrosome integrity.
+At each of the time points mentioned above, a 5 μL aliquot of sperm was either placed in a pre-warmed slide, covered with a coverslip and a video of at least 5 distinct areas for motility analysis was recorded, using an EVOS M7000 microscope; or added to a SuperFrost™ slide (Expredia), fixed with an equal volume of paraformaldehyde 4% and smeared across the slide.
+Those slides were left to dry overnight before subsequent analysis of bead attachment and acrosome integrity.
 The sperm motility (N = 4 bulls) was calculated by analyzing each video and counting total sperm, number of sperm moving, and number of sperm not moving.
 For the bead attachment, the confocal Raman microscope (WITec, Germany) was used, the slides were imaged using a ×100 DIC NA 0.9 objective, and random areas selected and analyzed for the presence of sperm with microplastic attached to its surface.
 Each slide had, at least, 100 sperm cells counted (N = 4 bulls).
-Due to difficulties in visualizing PS beads of small sizes (0.05 and 0.1 μm), beads attachment was only calculated for 0.3 and 1.1 μm beads.
+Due to difficulties in visualizing the smallest 0.05 and 0.1 μm polystyrene beads, bead attachment was only quantified for the 0.3 and 1.1 μm beads.

 For the acrosome integrity analysis (N=3 bulls), fixed slides were washed 3x with PBS, and stained using a Hoechst 33342 (5 μg mL-1, Thermo Fisher Scientific, USA) and FITC-PNA Alexa 493 (5 μg mL-1, Thermo Fisher Scientific, USA) solution for 15 min.
 Slides were then washed 3x with PBS and mounted using an anti-fade solution (ProLong™ Gold Antifade Mountant, Thermo Fisher Scientific, USA) and a cover slip.
 The samples were imaged using a Leica Thunder DMi8 Microscope.
 The images were captured and processed using the Thunder software.
 The stained sperm cells were visualized with a ×20 NA 1.25 objective.
 At least 100 sperm cells/group were counted to determine percentage of cells with intact acrosome.